-The Property was historically utilized for agriculture however, the Property has since become overgrown with mostly invasive plant materials and is now vacant.
-As new residential projects continue to be approved in the Agricultural Reserve and more people populate the area, additional services are needed and should be located close to the populated area.
+The Property was previously utilized for landscape services, however, that tenant vacated the Property once code changes were adopted by the County related to landscape service establishments.
+The Property is now being utilized for outdoor storage.
+As new residential projects continue to be approved in the Agricultural Reserve and more people populate the area, additional services are needed and should be located close to the need.
 These services include but are not limited to landscape services, flex office and warehouses for contractors, self-storage and similar uses are necessary to support the growing population in the immediate area.
-This small 7.9-acre parcel is not large enough to accommodate an agricultural use that would support agriculture operations in the area.
-The proposed change would allow for office warehouse use to provide a needed service to the neighboring residential communities without being directly adjacent to those uses.
-The Property's location on the west side of State Road 7 between two parcels already designated as Industrial and Commercial Low on the Future Land Use Atlas prevents the possibility of having a potentially negative impact on the residential use.
+This small 3.41 acre parcel is not large enough to accommodate an agricultural use that would support agriculture operations in the area.
+The proposed change would allow a small industrial use to provide a needed service to the neighboring residential communities without being directly adjacent to those uses.
+The Property's location on the west side of State Road 7 prevents the possibility of having a potentially negative impact on the residential use.

-- 2. There is a basis for the proposed FLU change for the particular subject site based upon one or more of the following: - a.
+2. There is a basis for the proposed FLU change for the particular subject site based upon one or more of the following:

+a.
 Changes in FLU designations on adjacent properties or properties in the immediate area and associated impacts on the subject site.

 Response: The Agricultural Reserve Tier has recently been the subject of numerous changes.
-The Future Land Use designation of the Homrich Nursery located at the southwest corner of Boynton Beach Boulevard and State Road 7 was changed to Commercial Low, with an underlying Industrial designation in 2016.
+The commercial cap has been increased to accommodate new commercial projects along Boynton Beach Boulevard, State Road 7 and Atlantic Avenue.
+Additionally, as previously mentioned the Future Land Use designation of the Homrich Nursery located south and west of the Property on the same site of State Road 7 was changed to Commercial Low, with an underlying Industrial designation in 2016.
 Since then, the Homrich Nursery property has been developed with a landscape service business and a dispatch office/contractor storage yard for a waste management hauler.
-This Future Land Use amendment was the first change that spurred the Board of County Commissioners to re-examine the opportunity for industrial type development on the west side of State Road 7.
-Further, the Board of County Commissioners recognized the changing characteristics of the area and the compatibility concerns for certain agricultureuses that are industrial in nature on multiple properties throughout the Agricultural Reserve.
+Below is a current aerial of the Homrich Nursery property showing the use of the property for waste management hauler purposes.
+This aerial shows waste management trucks parked along the perimeter of the northern parcel as well as a building for the repair and maintenance of those vehicles.
+Multiple waste management bins and containers are stored outside on the southern parcel.
+The parcel fronting on State Road 7 has been cleared for the future development of a Landscape Service contractor operation that will have multiple landscape vehicles parked outside, outdoor vard waste storage, and above ground fuel tanks to serve the vehicle fleet.
+The Future Land Use amendment that was granted for the Homrich Nursery property recognized the changing characteristics of the area and the compatibility concerns for certain agriculture uses that are industrial in nature on adjacent properties.